 “We are not saying that technology should not be a part of the smart city, but rather that ‘smart’ cities should not be defined by technology alone.
-Instead, the ‘smart’ city concept should address innovation from a more holistic perspective, promoting smart, participatory approaches to challenging urban problems that use technology, among other things, as an enabler of change, rather than as the change itself”, states Dr. Alexander Gelsin, Managing Partner at bee smart city.
+Instead, the smart city concept should address innovation from a holistic perspective, promoting smart, participatory approaches to urban challenges that use technology and data as an enabler of change, rather than as the change itself”, states Dr. Alexander Gelsin, Managing Partner at bee smart city.

 So, how do ‘smartivists’ help to accelerate smart city development, and what indirect benefits does this have for our cities and communities?

 Smartivists catalyse innovation